curt-matthews/RHTE_2018/README.md

 *   Open the Service Dialog
     *   If any script errors exist, refer to logs to determine the issue
 *   Populate the Dialog
-    *   The lower portion of the form will change as entries are populated.
-Use this box to verify your selections.
+    *   The Infrastructure tab of the form will change as entries are populated.
+Use this to verify your selections.
 *   Submit the Order
 *   Watch the Requests and the Logs
 *   Rejoice as you see your Hybrid Cloud Automated Provisioning Realized